Skip to content

 5 Tips to Full Immersion with Mandarin

-Over the years that I’ve spent learning languages, I’ve spent hundreds of dollars on apps, books, classes, courses and anything else you might be able to imagine.
+Over the years that I’ve spent learning languages, I’ve spent hundreds of dollars on Chinese apps, books, courses and anything else you might be able to imagine.
 Some were excellent tools, others ended up being just a fad.

 Once I decided to move to China, though, I thought all my language learning woes would go away.
 Full immersion!
 I would learn the language in months, not years, I thought.